 Smokers in the Australian state of Victoria wanting to switch to far safer vaping may be on their own if the government has its way.
 The language in the Tobacco Amendment Bill will prevent employees in vape shops from recommending products, explaining how they work, or even displaying them.
+It’s not exactly a vape ban, but an information ban.

 According to an article on the Not Smoking Australia website, the bill “would also ban vape stores from showing e-cigarette products to customers who are unsure of what they want, or even mentioning the name of a brand to them.”
 The government claims these restrictions will protect children.
 But they don’t offer the option for stores to simply exclude underage customers.